pdoyle5000/full-stack-similarity-search/README.md

 thought to put effort into labeling or structuring for later analysis)?
 How often do you hit a wall like the following when advocating for an effort?

-* I wonder what the prevalance rate of X is?
+* I wonder what the prevalence rate of X is?
 If only it didn't too long to explore and may not add value.
 * We have a problem we need to sort out and I only have one example.
 Give me a few weeks to blindly sift through looking for more examples for modeling!
 * It would add a lot of value to be able to detect X, but the effort to find the data